JWEI2020/Pythagorean-help/README.md

 # Pythagorean-help
-Easily calculates the hypotenuse and legs of a right triangle using the pythagorean theorem
+A Python 3.0 script that easily calculates the hypotenuse and legs of a right triangle using the pythagorean theorem